HyperspaceMadness/Mega_Bezel/README.md

     * If this solves your issue please consider posting on the thread at the top of this document the issue you had so that we can improve the auto aspect ratio in the future

+  * Artifacts on the screen that look round swirls or circles which look like tree trunk rings

+    * This kind of artifact is called a Moiré pattern - https://en.wikipedia.org/wiki/Moiré_pattern

+    * The base cause of the Moiré pattern is usually the curvature, if you set the curvature to 0 the moire should go away

+    * Also in general moire artifacts are less of a problem when you are at an integer scale and using a higher resolution monitor.

 ----------------------------------------